 Sue: They sound different?

-Sue: But I like the new voices.
-I can understand them.top
+Sue: I like the new voices.
+I can actually understand them.

-Sue: What the hell was that?
-Is there something wrong with your DVD?
+Sue: What the hell?
+Is there something wrong with our DVD?

-We are referring to the opening recap, which includes part of the music sting from last week’s cliffhanger.
-It’s very jarring and Sue is now convinced that Paul Bernard couldn’t give a shit about getting anything right.
-He certainly hasn’t thought through the design of the doors in the futuristic city.
+She’s referring to the opening recap, which also includes the music sting from last week’s cliffhanger.
+It’s very jarring and Sue’s convinced that the director, Paul Bernard, couldn’t give a shit.
+He hasn’t thought through the doors in this futuristic city, for a start.

-Sue: It’s like Dickie Davies in World of Sport.
-The Brig is always on the phone, isn’t he?
-He’s always juggling balls in the air.
+Sue: It’s like Dickie Davies on World of Sport… The Brig is always on the phone, isn’t he?
+He’s always juggling some balls in the air.